 Submissions deadline is February 28, 2018.
 Please submit your nomination to: firstname.lastname@example.org

-The Anthony Sutcliffe Dissertation Award Committee member are:
+The Anthony Sutcliffe Dissertation Award Committee members are:

 Mr. José Luis Sáinz Guerra, Universidad de Valladolid, Spain (Chair);